-Kagel and Roth (2000) provided clean evidence in the experimental laboratory, in which in two small, but otherwise identical sets of markets, the markets that used a stable algorithm (as observed in Edinburgh) adopted the clearinghouse successfully, and continued to use it.
-The markets that used an algorithm (observed in Newcastle) that does not produce stable outcomes did not adopt the clearinghouse successfully, and the markets continued to experience offers and acceptances outside of the centralized clearinghouse.
+Kagel and Roth (2000) report an experiment that compares two small unraveled markets in the laboratory.
+In one, the stable matching mechanism observed in Edinburgh was introduced, while in the other the unstable mechanism used in Newcastle was used.
+In these otherwise identical sets of markets, the markets that used a stable algorithm adopted the clearinghouse successfully, and continued to use it.
+The markets that used the Newcastle mechanism that does not produce stable outcomes did not adopt the clearinghouse successfully, and the markets continued to experience offers and acceptances before the operation of the centralized clearinghouse.

-Having a stable algorithm hence seems to be an important factor for a centralized clearinghouse to perform well, and continue to be in use, and, as Table II shows, most of these have been successfully in operation for several years.
+Having a stable algorithm thus seems to be an important factor for a centralized clearinghouse to perform well, and continue to be used, and, as Table II shows, most of these have been successfully in operation for years.
 The market for GI fellows is unusual, in that it used a centralized clearinghouse with a stable algorithm, and then, in the late nineties, started to unravel.